MiguelANunes/MiguelANunes/README.md

 ### Contact

-My e-mail and socials should be somewhere around
+<--- My e-mail and socials should be somewhere around there

-<--- Here

 <!--
 **MiguelANunes/MiguelANunes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.